Anh-Thuong-Vo/arraylist-and-linklist-FlyingTurkeySandwitch/worksheet.md

 ## Review
-1. In your own words, explain what an ArrayList is.
+1. In your own words, explain what an ArrayList is. an array that can change in size
 2. In your own words, explain what a LinkedList is.
-How is it different from an ArrayList?
+How is it different from an ArrayList? a linked list is a series of modules where the one module points to the next module
 ## Exploration

 1. In this question, you will recreate the Java code to build an ArrayList.
 The intention is that, after watching the live-coding videos, you should be able to *independently* think through how an ArrayList works, and to write the code from scratch.
 I encourage you to do this section of the worksheet *without* referring to the videos.